-- Check the software design whether data flow is unambiguously defined in the legally relevant software and can be verified. - Check the data flow via the software interface by using appropriate tools or manually.
-Check whether the complete data flow between the software parts has been documented.
-Search for inadmissible data flow. - Check that interactions triggered by the legally non-relevant software are documented.
+- Check the software design whether data flow is unambiguously defined in the legally relevant software and can be verified. - Check the data flow via the protective interface by using appropriate tools or manually.
+Check whether the complete data flow between the modules has been documented.
+Search for inadmissible data flow - Check that interactions triggered by the not legally relevant software are documented.
 Search for inadmissible interactions.